Diversity & Inclusion: Building an Equitable Workplace

 4. Are there any notable limitations or gaps in diversity training?

-Sometimes, organizations might rely on just training to fulfill diversity requirements, although it is more beneficial as part of a covering diversity strategy.
+Sometimes, organizations might rely on just training to fulfill diversity requirements, while it is more beneficial as part of a covering diversity strategy.
 Companies need to also build an engagement zone where diversity is appreciated and encouraged.

 5. How can organizations begin or learn more about covering diversity training?

 HR professionals and leaders can refer to resources from professional bodies, attend conferences, engage diversity training experts, or enroll in courses.
-Also, organizations such as the Society for Human Endowment Management (SHRM) offer resources.
+Also, organizations such as the Society for Human Resource Management (SHRM) offer resources.

 Disclosure: Some links, mentions, or brand features in this article may reflect a paid collaboration, affiliate partnership, or promotional service provided by Start Motion Media.
 We’re a video production company, and our clients sometimes hire us to create and share branded content to promote them.
 While we strive to provide honest insights and useful information, our professional relationship with featured companies may influence the content, and though educational, this article does include an advertisement.